Justin01Wu/WebApp/jersey2/README.md

 ```
 + Enum by default uses literal value, it is good enough for most of case:
 	+ `Public enum ContractStatusEnum{ Quote(10); ...}` will return 'Quoted' in API
-	+So you don't need to do anything for it.
+	+ So you don't need to do anything for it.

 + Sometimes, it is hard to reflect on Java object, then we can use flexible json:
 	+ UI using JSON.stringfy convert json into a string, then save a whole json string into a field in a table, most of DB can do it, like MS SQL have nvarchar(max), it can save 2G data into it.